 I often think back to my childhood and the tedious chores of working in our family vegetable garden.
 I had to pull the weeds, spread the manure, turn over the soil, pull the weeds, plant the seeds, water the crops, pull the weeds, pick the beans, pluck the tomatoes, and did I mention pull the weeds.
-As a child I didn’t appreciate the lessons I was learning in the garden.
+As a child I didn’t appreciate the lessons I was learning in the vegetable garden.
 Now, although I know how much work it is, I find I want to grow vegetables again.

 Before getting started, here are a few questions to consider.
 Should I grow a raised bed garden using the square foot gardening method?
 Maybe I should start with the traditional row type garden, after all that is what I grew up with.
 I don’t have a lot of time with my job, so maybe I should start small with a few containers to see if this is really what I want to do.